Mortimyrrh/MatrixShader/README.md

-# MatrixShader
+# Matrix Shader
-Yet another matrix rain git repo - my first time using shaders
+Yet another matrix rain git repo - this is my first time using shaders